StefanPetrick/animartrix/README.md

 96 bit color resolution is ready to be used in your next cutting edge art installation or project.

-In case you find my work useful & you would like to say thank you [I happily welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).
+In case you find my work useful and you would like to say thank you [I happily welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).

 Would you like to use my code or animations in your commercial product or project?
 Great, please reach out to me and together we'll find a fair licensing solution we're both happy with!